jpouvrard/le-fournil-des-fleurs/WARP.md

 ## Project Overview

-Le Fournil des Fleurs is a React application built with Vite, TypeScript, and modern tooling.
+TerroirDirect is a React application built with Vite, TypeScript, and modern tooling.
 The project uses Appwrite for backend services, TailwindCSS for styling with shadcn/ui components, and follows a layout-based routing architecture with React Router.

 ## Development Commands